mduleone/make-utterance/README.md

 # About

 This is a very basic tool to make creating utterance strings for the Amazon Echo easier.
-Create utterances with variables that accept up to 22 words!

 # Installation
 Until this is available via npm, follow these steps to clone this repo and install